- Elgar original reference

 Chapter 9: Financing Subnational Governments with Decentralized Taxes

-Roy Bahl* This chapter is about the case for assigning taxing powers to subnational governments, and about the structure of this revenue assignment.
+9 Financing subnational governments with decentralized taxes Roy Bahl* This chapter is about the case for assigning taxing powers to subnational governments, and about the structure of this revenue assignment.
 As Musgrave (1983) put it in perhaps the seminal paper on this subject, ‘Who Should Tax, Where and What’?
 This review reconsiders the Musgrave questions after 25 years, asks whether the international trend in tax assignment is in step with what economists have prescribed, and concludes with some thoughts about the most likely future for the decentralization of tax systems.
 We begin with a discussion of the concept of revenue assignment, and with the theoretical justifications and a priori reasoning usually given for revenue assignment to subnational governments.
 A basic issue taken up in this discussion is whether the practice matches up with the theory.
 In the following section, we turn to a consideration of the case for decentralizing each of the major tax bases.
 Throughout this discussion, we distinguish among industrial, transition, and developing countries.
 1 CURRENT MODELS OF SUBNATIONAL FINANCE Perhaps as much as by any other factor, subnational government financing systems are differentiated according to how much taxing power is decentralized.
 The assignment of taxing powers gives revenue-raising autonomy to subnational governments and is consistent with the goals of fiscal decentralization.
 Most students of fiscal decentralization would argue that revenue-raising power at the subnational government level is a necessary condition for successful fiscal decentralization.
-Simply assigning larger shares of central government tax collections may fill the vertical financing gap for subnational governments, but it...
+Simply assigning larger shares of central government tax collections may fill the vertical...

 You are not authenticated to view the full text of this chapter or article.